Panda Coding School

 The Document Processor

-The hardest part was handling the variety of resume formats — PDF, DOCX, images, and even LinkedIn profile URLs.
+The hardest part was handling the range of resume formats out there: PDF, DOCX, images, and even LinkedIn profile URLs.

 Key lesson: Spend 50% of your time on data extraction.
 Garbage in, garbage out.